wp-plugins/gritter/gritter-plugin/readme.txt

 3. All done, now you have a link under 'Settings' called 'Gritter'.

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

 = Whats about to configure gritter? =